coffeemood/ecs-restart-helper/README.md

 ### Pre Requisites

-Make sure you have a generate session token stored in `~/.aws/credentials`.
+1. Make sure you have a generate session token stored in `~/.aws/credentials` for the *default* profile .
 This can be done by a variety of AWS CLI SSO tools out there

+2. Make sure you have `aws-cli` installed

 ### Usage